nwjs/chromium.src/docs/linux/build_instructions.md

 [Icecc](https://github.com/icecc/icecream) is the distributed compiler with a central scheduler to share build load.
-Currently, many external contributors use it. e.g. Intel, Opera, Samsung (this is not useful if you're using Goma).
+Currently, many external contributors use it. e.g. Intel, Opera, Samsung (this is not useful if you're using Reclient).

 In order to use `icecc`, set the following GN args: